annotation/text-fabric/docs/Implementation/Apps.md

 ## Implementation

 ??? abstract "App support"
-    Apps turn out to have several things in common that we want to deal with generically.
-    These functions are collected in the
+    Most parts of the advanced API are implemented in the [api]({{tfghb}}/{{c_applib}})
-    [api]({{tfghb}}/{{c_applib}})
     modules of TF.